Skip to Content

 A canal in Venice with buildings either side right next to the water

-Torre dell’Orologio, the Campanile and the Doge’s Palace are located in the square, making it a must-see.
-The architecture here is stunning and there are many more things to do in Venice than what I’ve just listed here!
+The Renaissance architecture here is a sight to behold and there are many more things to do in Venice than what I’ve just listed here!

 Verona